jlangch/venice/doc/readme/ext-mercator.md

 is a cylindrical map projection.

 Venice's **mercator** module draws locations given by world coordinates on a mercator map.
-A location is drawn as round marker with a label.
+A location is drawn as a round marker with a label.

 World coordinates are given by a latitude and a longitude: